Best Bose headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bose headphones you can buy in 2020.

 The headline news is that they come with in-built Google Assistant, which reads out text messages and online notifications while you’re on the move.
 You can even dictate a reply or rifle through your music library using voice commands.

 Dead battery?
-Charge them up for fifteen minutes and they’re good for another 2.5 hours of playback.
+Charge them up for 15 minutes and they’re good for another 2.5 hours of playback.
 If you’re looking for ultra-comfortable, cutting-edge noise-cancelling, these will tick all your boxes.

 Read the full review: Bose QuietComfort 35 II